kot-org/Kot/README.md

 - Qemu (optional)

 # Building the OS
 That's easy!
 Run `make deps-debian` to install all the required build tools listed before (only if you're building on Debian/Ubuntu) and then run `make build` to start the build process.
-After that running `make run` will start KotOS in QEmu.
+After that running `make run` will start KotOS in Qemu.